jdfvalera/complexity-science/Final_Project/Project_Plan.md

    - **Activity Intensity**: A scalar (0–1) representing the intensity of the scene (e.g., low for negotiation, high for intense role-play).
    - **Feedback Loops**: Agents adjust behaviors based on partner responses (e.g., increasing trust if boundaries are respected).
 3. **Rules**:
-   - Agents negotiate consent before a scene, comparing consent thresholds.
+   - Agents negotiate consent before a scene, compare consent thresholds.
    - During the scene, agents perform actions (e.g., issue commands, comply, or signal discomfort) based on role preferences and trust levels.
-   - Miscommunication (based on communication skill) can reduce trust or trigger safewords.
+   - Miscommunication (based on communication skill) can reduc t or trigger safewords.
    - Agents adapt roles (e.g., a switch shifts from dominant to submissive) based on adaptability and scene dynamics.
    - Emergent outcomes: Successful scenes (high trust, mutual satisfaction), negotiation breakdowns (safeword triggered), or role fluidity (dynamic role-switching).